 In 2005, Toronto Council adopted a 15-year plan to correct the imbalance in property class tax allocations between the 416 and 905 (Enhancing Toronto’s Business Climate – It’s Everybody’s Business) with the goal of reducing tax inequalities and promoting commercial investment in the City of Toronto.
 A tax ratio target of 2.5:1 between commercial and residential tax rates was set to be implemented by 2020 or earlier.

 As part of its 2016 revenue tools and long-term fiscal direction reporting aimed at long-term solutions to decrease the City’s capital funding gap, City Council in 2016/17 endorsed a deceleration of these commercial rate reductions.
-With this update, the BIA has begun requesting that long-term timetables be provided each year showing when the reductions will be back on track and when they further reduction targets will be met.

 Updated November 21, 2017